 Issue Potential cause Potential solution Feedback or "whistling" Is your earmould or dome inserted correctly in your ear?
 Re-insert it.
 Is the volume very loud?
 Reduce the volume.
 Is the receiver wire broken or is the earmould clogged?
 Visit your hearing care professional.
 Are you holding an object (e.g. a hat or a telephone mouthpiece) close to the hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
 No sound Is the hearing aid turned on?
-Turn it on.
-Is the hearing aid charged?
-Charge the hearing aid.
-(See the user manual for your charger.)
+Tum it on.
+Is there a battery in the hearing aid?
+Insert a new battery.
+Is the battery still good?
+Replace with a new battery.
 Is the receiver wire broken or the earmould clogged?
 Consult your hearing care professional.
 Is your ear full of wax?
 Visit your physician.

-Issue Potential cause Potential solution Sound is distorted, spluttering or weak?
+Issue Potential cause Potential solution Sound is distorted, Is the battery dead?
+Replace with a new battery. spluttering or weak?
+Is the battery dirty?
+Clean it or replace it with a new one.
 Is the receiver wire broken or the earmould clogged?
 Consult your hearing care professional.
+Is there moisture in your hearing aid?
+Use a desiccant (drying kit).
 Battery drains very quickly.
-Did you leave your hearing aid switched on for long periods of time?
+Did you leave your hearing aid switch on for long periods of time?
 Always turn off your hearing aids when you are not using them, e.g. during the night.
-Is the hearing aid 3-4 years old?
-Visit your hearing care professional.
-Hearing aid is not charging Is the hearing aid sitting correctly in the charger?
-Reinsert the hearing aid in the charger.
-(See the user manual for your charger.)
-Is the charger plugged into a power outlet?
-Plug the charger in to a power source.
-(See the user manual for your charger.)
+Is the battery old?
+Check the battery packaging.